pilotmoon/PopClip-Extensions/source/MarkdownToRichText/Readme.md

 ### Limitations

-Not all markdown features are supported - notably `----` to produce a horizontal separator is not currently supported.
+Not all markdown features are currently supported:

+* `----` to produce a horizontal separator will not work
+* HTML tags mixed into the Markdown will not be processed

 ### TODO